Policy Rules

 Join Rules

 Join rules define how imported objects from a connector are correlated to existing mesh objects.
-When a connector imports an object, the engine evaluates join rules to find a matching mesh object.
-If no match is found, a new mesh object is created.
+When a connector imports an object, the engine reads the SourceAttribute value directly from the raw connector data and searches existing mesh object attributes for a matching TargetAttribute value.
+Join rules are independent of inbound flow rules — the join uses raw connector attributes, not flowed attributes.
+Multiple join rules per connector are evaluated in priority order until a match is found.
+If no match is found and an anchor rule permits creation, a new mesh object is projected.

 Fields